Klaus-Dnlk/Simple-mortgage-calc/README.md

 I used mockapi server service for the testing of the application

 Calculator: it's working!) you can account your monthly mortgage payment, clear the inputs.
-For now you can only choose the Bank name from the dropdown list with no other action:(
+You can choose the bank from the dropdown select list, and operate by bank credentials using mortgage calc.